Drinking Water Testing in JK-12 Schools

 Date of last test results: December 18, 2025

-École Boréale School & Portables – Hay River
+École Boréale School – Hay River

 Number of water fixtures tested: 11